mplichota/1-bit_computer/README.md

 # 1-bit_computer
-assembler and Icarus Verilog FPGA implementation of Jeff Laughton's original multi-chip design read 1-bit_computer.txt first to understand what this is about
+assembler and Icarus Verilog FPGA implementation of Jeff Laughton's original multi-chip design Read 1-bit_computer.txt first to understand what this is about.
+The file names and extentions are intended to be obvious.